 The Trolleybus Museum at Sandtoft is a transport museum which specialises in the preservation of trolleybuses.
 It has over 60 historic trolleybuses in its collection.
 Visitors can ride on them on open days and it is open on specific days between Easter and November.
 An adult ticket is £8.00, a child aged 5-16 is £6.00.
 Under 5’s are free and a family ticket is £25.50.

-This is Lincolnshire’s only open air farming museum, situated in the heart of Skegness.
+This is Lincolnshire’s only open-air farming museum, situated in the heart of Skegness.
 There are so many things to see and explore at The Village Church Farm.
-They have many family friendly events throughout the season.
+They have many family-friendly events throughout the season.
 Admission to the museum is free and they do accept donations.
 Some of the events may have an admission fee.
 I am struggling to find when they are or aren’t open.

 Discover this surprising attraction within the former police cells of Grimsby Town Hall, it will take you on a time travel journey to uncover the town’s colourful past.
 As you pass through dark, twisting corridors you will be able to explore mysterious nooks and crannies and make your way up and down winding stairs.
 You will discover the town’s treasures as you piece together the jigsaw that reveals how Grimsby developed.
 Adults are £3.00 and children are £2.00.
 Under 5’s are free.

-Just along from The Collection you will find the other free museum The Usher Gallery.
-It is not as child friendly as its neighbour.
-However it makes a good introduction to art for children and they are more than welcome.
+Just along from The Collection, you will find the other free museum The Usher Gallery.
+It is not as child-friendly as its neighbour.
+However, it makes a good introduction to art for children and they are more than welcome.
 As well as paintings they also exhibit sculptures, decorative arts plus clocks and watches.
 It is free to enter.

-This is one of the best place to see Grey seals, in the UK.
-The best time to see them is during November and December, when they give birth to their pups near the sand dunes.
+This is one of the best places to see Grey seals, in the UK.
+The best time to see them is during November and December when they give birth to their pups near the sand dunes.
 There is nothing quite like the haunting sound of the seals as you cross over the sand dunes to see them.
 They are so close and many are right up against the fence.
 It is free to visit, although you may have to pay a small charge to park during the busy months.
 You can read more in my review over at – Seals at Donna Nook Nature Reserve – Tips & When to Visit